SankalpSTG/plena-task/README.md

 # Plena Task

-This repository is a task given by Plena Finance
+This repository is a task given by Plena Finance.

 ## Initialize

-This project employes RabbitMQ for event driven behavior.
+This project employ s RabbitMQ for event driven behavior.
 Along with it, the project employs Redis and MongoDB as well.

 To start these services, there is a docker-compose.yaml file in the root folder which will start all the services.
 You can spin it up using below command.
 ```